JoaoFelipe-AlvesOliveira/LearningPython/README.md

 # LearningPython
 Hey !
-In this repository I push exercises that I solved in the Python language, if you wanna be free to use for you learning.
+In this repository I push exercises that I solved in the Python language.
+If you wanna, be free to use for you study.